varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 ## How to start

+You need install the docpad first.
+Follow their [Installation Guide](http://docpad.org/docs/install).

 The installation guide is super short and easy.
 Clone, fork or copy from the [docpad-bem-stub repository](https://github.com/varya/docpad-bem-stub).
 Then, go though the 3 installation steps: